Financial Terms “E”

 Equity

-Equity is a claim on the assets by the owners of a business.
+Equity is a claim on the assets of a business by the owners.
 It is calculated as assets minus liabilities.
 Equity is one of the five types of accounts.
 Equity is shown on the balance sheet and is the net worth of the business.
 Equity is also called stockholders’ equity or shareholders’ equity.

 Expense